Events

 Public Welcome Registration Required Free Event Program/Speaker Presentation Wheelchair Accessible Public Restroom Free Public Parking Drinking Fountains

-Join Dayton Area Wild Ones President Kari Carter and Brooke Medlin, Co-owner of Meadowsweet Ecological Landscapes, for a presentation on planning and designing a garden for wildlife.
-After the presentation, they will answer questions and offer information about local resources for planting for wildlife.
-Each participant will receive native seed packets to get started!
+Join Brooke Medlin, co-owner of Meadowsweet Ecological Landscapes, for a Centerville-Washington Park District presentation on planning and designing a garden for wildlife.
+After the presentation, Brooke and Dayton Area Wild Ones members will answer questions and offer information on planting for wildlife.
+Each participant will receive a CWPD native seed packet to help them get started!

 Ages 14 and up